History

 🔇 Authoritarian Curtains and Traumatic Memories

 On February 27, 1947, a gunshot on Taipei's streets opened Taiwan's darkest postwar chapter.
 The February 28 Incident was the first direct confrontation between Taiwanese and the KMT government, marking the beginning of Taiwan's modern political trauma.
 The following thirty-eight years of martial law saw Taiwan endure political repression under the glow of economic miracle.
-White Terror gunshots echoed on Green Island, military dependents' villages nursed homesickness during Chinese New Year, yet democratic seeds quietly sprouted in the most unlikely places.
+White Terror gunshots echoed on Green Island, military dependents' villages nursed homesickness during Lunar New Year, yet democratic seeds quietly sprouted in the most unlikely places.
 Authoritarian rule's contradiction lies in needing to cultivate modern citizens to support a modern state, yet modern citizens inevitably question authoritarian legitimacy.
 Taiwan's democratic transition wasn't a gift from heaven, but an inevitable result growing in authoritarian cracks.

 february-28-incident-and-white-terror-taiwan-authoritarian-rule-trauma-and-memory | White Terror in Taiwan | Martial Law Period | KMT Retreat to Taiwan and Postwar Reconstruction | Military Dependents' Village History